kylxbn/jxl-migrate/README.md

 While I did use this script to migrate my entire image folder and did not notice any issues, I still cannot guarantee that the error handling in this script is perfect and I can't help it if files get lost or damaged or anything.
 I cannot take responsibility for that.
 I did my best to avoid that, since I actually intend to use this script myself, but you never know.

-Also, while `cjxl` itself will convert using multiple threads, this script does not support multithreading at all so expect that images will be processed one by one.

 The detection of file format is done purely by file extension (not case sensitive), so in case a file ends with (for example) `.jpg` but is not actually an image, then the script will be confused and try to convert it.
 However, `cjxl` should fail and the script should detect that.
 In that case, the original (impostor) `.jpg` file will not be deleted.
 At least that's how I intended it to function.

 The script runs assuming you have all requirements satisfied and does not check if there are missing requirements.
 If a requirement is missing, the script might throw an error and crash.
 So make sure you have all requirements before running this script.